zorawek/hello_rust/readme.md

 - Example with vector
 - Example with print

+## Memory management
+Usually there are two ways to manage memory:
+- Garbage collection
+- Manual memory management

+And there is also a Rust way.

 ## The Borrow Checker
 Has two rules:
 - Data has one owner